 2. Be Patient With Yourself

 Healing from a toxic relationship will not be successful if you are not patient with yourself.
 Give yourself time to heal, no matter how long it takes.
 Understand that drifting apart from someone and restarting your life without them takes time.
 You may get angry, anxious, and frustrated while healing.
 However, try to stay calm and be kind and gentle with yourself.
-The best way to do that is by writing positive thoughts and reading them after walking up and before going to bed.
+If you wouldn’t say it to someone else, then don’t say it to yourself.
+Instead, write positive thoughts and read them after walking up and before going to bed.

 3. Embrace Who You Are